 Given that the purpose of my trip was to hike in Golden Gate National Park and the Drakensberg, I found it rather reassuring to know that I wouldn’t be running into any lions or cheetahs while hiking.
 My time in South Africa also opened my eyes to the abundance of wildlife that goes way beyond the Big 5.

-Golden Gate National Park is a great place for hiking and is famous for its golden colors(see Hiking in Golden Gate National Park).
-It’s also home to an abundant of herd species, including the Black Wildebeest.
+Golden Gate National Park is a great place for hiking and is famous for its golden colours.
+It’s also home to an abundance of herd species, including the Black Wildebeest.
 I love the idea that you can be hiking and come across a herd of wildebeest.
 I saw these ones while we were driving.

 Note, when in South Africa, keep your long camera lens nearby at all times.
 You never know what you’ll see.